JacquesCarette/Drasil/code/Drasil.md

   why this constraint exists.
 These constraints are either an interval enclosure or an enumeration.

+- **ShortHands**: The long names of many symbols, and even some short ones (because of the tag) is inconvenient; provides some short-hand way of referring to them.

+- **Classes.Core**: The 'core' classes which abstract over HasUID, HasShortName, HasRefAddress, HasSymbol.

+- **Symbol/Helpers**: helper routines to check if symbol exists, and to extract the Implementation or Equational stage symbol.

 - **RefProg**: Defines |Reference|.

+- **Expr/Math**: constructors of Expr.

 - **UnitLang**:
   This defines the 'language of units', in two layers.
 First, as a 'laurent monomial'